RDFLib/rdflib/docs/developers.md

 ### Writing tests

-New tests should be written for [pytest](https://docs.pytest.org/en/latest/) instead of for python's built-in `unittest` module as pytest provides advanced features such as parameterization and more flexibility in writing expected failure tests than `unittest`.
+New tests should be written for [pytest](https://docs.pytest.org/en/latest/) instead of for python's built-in `unittest` module as pytest provides advanced features such as parameterisation and more flexibility in writing expected failure tests than `unittest`.

 A primer on how to write tests for pytest can be found [here](https://docs.pytest.org/en/latest/getting-started.html#create-your-first-test).